7 Churn Rate Statistics For eCommerce Stores

 Different product categories experience varying churn levels.
 For instance, the toys and hobbies sector sees a 77% churn rate, while shoes experience even higher churn at 78%.

 This high customer turnover creates significant challenges for marketers.
-Acquiring new customers costs five times more than retaining existing ones, making ecommerce churn reduction a primary focus for sustainable business growth.
+Acquiring new customers costs five times more than retaining existing ones, making churn reduction a primary focus for sustainable business growth.

 Marketers should track this metric monthly to identify retention issues before they impact revenue severely.